Skip to the main content.

 Nine things first-time founders need to hear

 Entrepreneurial spirit is at an all-time high.
-One in seven people now plan to become entrepreneurs, according to NatWest's Global Entrepreneurship Report.
-That's up 50% from last year.
+One in seven people plan to become entrepreneurs according to NatWest's Global Entrepreneurship Report

 Launching a startup is life-changing.
 It’s no mean feat, and it's likely that, if you’re thinking about it, then you're probably searching the web for advice from those who have done exactly that.

-As part of our ongoing #FounderStories, we ask founders to share their perspectives on the highs and lows of entrepreneurship and cover all kinds of topics, from company culture to remote working.
+As part of our ongoing AMA series, we ask founders to share their perspectives on the highs and lows of entrepreneurship and cover all kinds of topics, from company culture to remote working.

 We asked our Twitter followers too.